Frequently Asked Questions

 • Absolutely!
 We highly recommend adoptees pursue as many testing options as possible, to increase their odds for a random match.
 You just never know what databases you could have close family members waiting.
 To date, we are aware of random matches occurring for Chinese adoptees in:

-• China’s police database (STR) - matches were made only for adoptees who gave their blood in person
+• China’s police database (STR), also called National Reunion Database - matches were made only for adoptees who gave their blood in person

 • Help For Family Reunion (STR) - it has reunited over 700 families in China and even some international adoptees